 7. It Rains in the Alaskan Summer

-Like I said, most people visit Alaska in the summer, and I’ve just talked summer up the season with the greatest weather, warmest temps, and most sun… but it also rains in Alaska a fair amount in the summer.
+As I said, most people visit Alaska in the summer, and I’ve just talked summer up as the season with the greatest weather, warmest temps, and most sun… but it also rains in Alaska a fair amount in the summer.
 That’s why I always advise people to pack rain gear when traveling to Alaska – even if the forecast looks clear and beautiful for your upcoming trip.

 Broadly speaking, here’s what you can expect in terms of rain during Alaska’s summer months: